robsonoduarte/concurrency-on-jvm/strategies-concurrency/README.md

 strategies-concurrency
 ======================

-project about strategies for concurrency
+Project about strategies for concurrency.

 > The topics are: